donejs/donejs/docs/features.md

 And the following change to its data:

 ```
-rows[0].attr('name', 'changed'); // change the first row's name
+rows[0].name = 'changed'; // change the first row's name
 ```

-In DoneJS, which uses the [can.stache](http://canjs.com/docs/can.stache.html) view engine, that would:
+In DoneJS, which uses the [can-stache](http://canjs.com/doc/can-stache.html) view engine, that would:

- 1. Trigger an event (because of the [can.Map](http://canjs.com/docs/can.Map.html) object observe API)
+ 1. Trigger an event (because of the [DefineMap](http://canjs.com/doc/can-define/map/map.html) object observe API)
  1. The event invokes a data binding event handler in the template layer
  1. The handler immediately results in the following code being run:
 ```